netstatusr/htmlwebsitepersonal/README.md

 Personal website made to familiarize myself with HTML/CSS.
-Some parts are vibe-coded.
+Some parts are unfinished and bugs are bound to be discovered